-- A procedural irregularity that affected the outcome; - New evidence that was not reasonably available at the time the determination was made and could affect the outcome; or - The Title IX Coordinator, Investigator, or decision-maker had a conflict of interest or bias that affected the outcome of the matter.
+- o A procedural irregularity that affected the outcome; - o New evidence that was not reasonably available at the time the determination was made and could affect the outcome; - o The Title IX Coordinator, Investigator, or decision-maker had a conflict of interest or bias that affected the outcome of the matter; or - o The sanction is disproportionate with the violation.

 Each party may submit a written statement in support of or appealing the outcome to Chief Academic and Compliance Officer at m.ernst@sae.edu within 5 calendar days of receipt of the determination.
-Statements in support or appeal should be no more than 3 pages and must be submitted by the Complainant or Respondent (not by an advisor).22 When a statement in support or appeal is filed, the other party will be notified in writing.
+Statements in support or appeal should be no more than 3 pages and must be submitted by the Complainant or Respondent (not by an advisor).21 When a statement in support or appeal is filed, the other party will be notified in writing.

 Following his or her review, the appeal officer will simultaneously issue a written decision to both parties describing the result of the appeal and the rationale for the result.
 Generally, the appeal officer may either: (i) affirm the adjudicator's determination; (ii) alter the sanctions rendered; or, (iii) send the matter back to an Adjudicator for further proceedings consistent with its decision.
-The decision on the appeal is final and shall be conveyed in writing to both parties, normally within 14 calendar days of receipt.
+The decision on the appeal is final and shall be conveyed in writing to both parties, normally within 7 calendar days of receipt.